tainstr/misura.doc/install.rst

 ------------------------

 For assistance you can contact Daniele Paganelli, d paganelli at tainstruments .com.

-The **Help** menu of :ref:`browser` and :ref:`live_acquisition` contains a **Bug report** action which will create a zip archive containing useful information for debugging.
+The **Help** menu of :ref:`browser` and :ref:`live_acquisition` contains a **Bug report** action which will create a zip archive containing useful information for debugging, :menuselection:`Help --> Bug report`.
 It is recommended to attach this archive to any support request.

 - If the issue involves running a test or controlling an instrument, the bug report should be created from :ref:`live_acquisition` while connected to the machine.
   In this way also instrument logs will be included.